 For most of us, when we think of food safety, we think of certain behaviors we need to be diligent about—things like keeping food at a safe temperature, washing our hands after using the bathroom, and throwing out leftovers in the fridge within four days.

 But, for some — innovators in the food manufacturing world — facility design with food safety in mind is what they focus on most.
 These modern-day food safety heroes are saviors behind-the-scenes who make it their mission to design cutting-edge equipment and facilities that make safe food products for us to eat.

 The topic of facility design as a critical component of preventing foodborne illness isn’t one most people think too much about.
 That is, until a deadly adulterated food scandal like the Peanut Corporation America (PCA) Salmonella outbreak hits.
-Sadly, one of our close friends, Jeff Almer, lost his beloved mother, Shirley Mae Almer, to Salmonella-laced peanut butter PCA produced that made its way on some toast she was enjoying one morning at her nursing home in Minnesota, where she was recovering from cancer treatment.
+Sadly, one of our close friends, Jeff Almer, lost his beloved mother, Shirley Mae Almer, to a Salmonella-laced PCA-produced peanut butter cracker that she was enjoying one morning at her nursing home in Minnesota, where she was recovering from cancer treatment.

 During the investigation, officials pinpointed the problem: Moisture from a leaky roof and a broken sprinkler system that caused Salmonella to grow on raw peanuts used in their peanut butter.
 Since the outbreak, the company has reported it has spent $275 million on facility upgrades and improved testing procedures to screen for contaminants.

 Now, let’s take a look at some key considerations when designing a top-of-the-line food manufacturing facility and how culprits of contamination are being tackled.

 One of the biggest challenges food manufacturers face is keeping their equipment and facility sanitary.
 It’s a complex task.